aws-samples/generative-ai-cdk-constructs-samples/samples/sagemaker_custom_endpoint/README.md

 The "SageMaker Custom model deployment" sample generative AI application demonstrates how to deploy and interact with a model where artifacts are stored in an Amazon Simple Storage Service (S3) bucket, leveraging AWS services and [AWS Generative AI CDK Constructs](https://github.com/awslabs/generative-ai-cdk-constructs).

-Specifically, this sample deploys an AWS Lambda function which interacts with a SageMaker real-time endpoint, hosting [](https://huggingface.co/BAAI/bge-base-en-v1.5) to generate embeddings on Inferentia 2.
+Specifically, this sample deploys an AWS Lambda function which interacts with a SageMaker real-time endpoint, hosting [bge-base-en-v1.5](https://huggingface.co/BAAI/bge-base-en-v1.5) to generate embeddings on AWS Inferentia 2.

 By providing reusable constructs following AWS best practices, this app helps you quickly build custom generative AI apps on AWS.